 - Celebrated internal wins!
 Ex: Namrata became Director of VentureBridge Accelerator at Carnegie Mellon Swartz Center, Christy became President of Launchpad2x for women founders, and other wins not publicly disclosed.

 - Promoting access for all founders to explore alternatives to VC

 And we’re just getting started.

 When we launched the program. we received a wave of support from the community and influx of applications (I will not list my email this time, the form is at the end).
-I had virtual lunches with folks across the country who were in such diverse ecosystems that eagerly look for alternatives like Republic to offer their companies.
-Prospective candidates booked all my meeting times of the following months and we accepted less than 20% of folks that were interested in the Venture Partner program.
+I had virtual lunches with folks across the country, from diverse ecosystems that eagerly look for alternatives like Republic.
+Prospective candidates booked for the following months and we accepted less than 20% of folks that were interested.
 Several folks are slated to join our final cohort in the fall.

 TLDR?
 Less talking, more action.
-And with that, please welcome the incoming 30 new venture partners of Republic.
+And with that, please welcome the incoming 30 new Republic Venture Partners.

 Ana Gonzalez (Miami City Lead)

 Ana Gonzalez is the Head of Global Ecosystem Development at 500 Startups, where she leads accelerator programs and other development initiatives in partnership with corporates, governments and foundations.
 Previously, Ana spent 4 years at New Ventures helping build out the impact investing field in Latin America.
 Ana started her career at BCG working mostly in private equity.
 Ana holds an MBA from Columbia Business School with honors.